MID8073 Midwifery and Collaborative Care 1

 Online Database, USQ Library database search through CINAHL, MEDLINE.

 |Community or Industry Placement||12.00|

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- Details of the professional experiences required for MID8073 will be specified in the USQ MMID Professional Practice Portfolio.
+- Details of the Portfolio activities required for MID8073 will be specified in the USQ MMID Professional Practice Portfolio and MID8073 Study Desk.

 Important assessment information

 Attendance at a 36 hr (1 week) residential school is compulsory for this course.
 If medical documents support a student's inability to attend residential school then the student will be advised by the course examiner of equivalent make-up work to be completed by the end of semester.
 It is the students' responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
 Students are required to attend women through continuity of care experiences and maintain contracted supervised professional experience with a USQ partner hospital.
 Students are required to follow twenty (20) women through in continuity of care as a mandatory requirement.
 Students must recruit a further ten (10) women to participate in continuity of care experience and have a total minimum of twenty (20) women recruited by completion of this semester (Concurrent with MID8074).
 Students must demonstrate participation with women in continuity of care which meets criteria outlined in the Professional Practice Portfolio on the PMP meta-course site.
 Details for ethical recruitment of women, commitment to continuity of care and documentation required for formative and summative assessment will be included in the Professional Practice Portfolio.
 The minimum requirement for Professional experience in this program is 800 hours, which is to be carried out over the duration of the Program.
 Continuity of care hours average 20 hours per woman over the care continuum and may be incorporated into paid or unpaid hours.